liumapp/debug-springboot-in-docker/README.md

 # debug-springboot-in-docker
 A demo project to show how to debug SpringBoot project in IDEA while it's running in docker  .

+## how to use